-“You finish at 5pm and are already home to enjoy your evening, having achieved more than you would have done in the office,” she says.
+“You finish at 5pm and are already home to enjoy your evening, having achieved more than you would have done in the office,” said Ferguson.

 Her role developing video content at Hargreaves Lansdown, the Bristol-based financial services firm, enables her to plan the week in advance.

-“Working from home can be really useful when you have a long ‘To Do’ list which means you need to get your head down and concentrate without any distractions,” she explains.
+“Working from home can be really useful when you have a long ‘to do’ list which means you need to get your head down and concentrate without any distractions,” explained Ferguson.

 The fact she is largely free to decide when to shut herself away and when to spend time with colleagues in the office, gives her the best of both worlds.

-“I’d never want to work fully at home because I’d miss the social aspect and a lot of the conversations you can have at work will spark new ideas,” she explains.
+“I’d never want to work fully at home because I’d miss the social aspect and a lot of the conversations you can have at work will spark new ideas,” said Ferguson.

-Although Heather says she doesn’t have many responsibilities or commitments, such as children, she finds flexible working improves her quality of life.
+Although Ferguson says she doesn’t have many responsibilities or commitments, such as children, she finds flexible working improves her quality of life.

-“I don’t have to worry about drying my hair and putting make up on, I can just have a quick shower, brush my teeth and open up my laptop,” she adds.
+“I don’t have to worry about drying my hair and putting make up on, I can just have a quick shower, brush my teeth and open up my laptop,” she added.